Comprehensive Review Real Customer Analysis

 The Upper: Knit Done Right?

 The upper is an "Engineered Double Jacquard Warp Knit".
-Now, usually, when I hear "knit," I worry about heat.
-Knit uppers tend to be sweaters for your feet.
+Usually, when I hear “knit,” I worry about heat.
+Knit uppers can turn into sweaters for your feet.
 But surprisingly, this shoe scored a perfect 5/5 in smoke permeability tests.
-Brooks managed to weave it looser over the toes for airflow while keeping it tight in the midfoot for lockdown.
+Brooks weaves it looser over the toes for airflow, while keeping it tighter through the midfoot for lockdown.

 The Midsole: The Engine Room

-This is where the magic—or the controversy—happens.
+This is where the magic (and some controversy) happens.
 The DNA Tuned midsole is nitrogen-infused EVA.
-It’s not PEBA (that super bouncy stuff in race shoes), so the energy return is only about 54.8%.
-That means nearly half your energy is absorbed by the shoe.
+It's not PEBA (the super bouncy race-foam), so energy return is about 54.8%.
+That means nearly half your energy gets absorbed by the shoe.
 Bad for racing?
 Yes.
-Good for saving your joints on a slow recovery run?
+Great for saving your joints on a slow recovery run?
 Absolutely.
-The stack height is generous: roughly 38mm in the heel and 28mm in the forefoot for a classic 10mm drop.
+Stack height is generous: roughly 38mm in the heel and 28mm in the forefoot, for a classic 10mm drop.

 The Outsole: RoadTack Rubber